North Carolina again denies permit for Mountain Valley gas pipe extension

 April 30 (Reuters) - The North Carolina Department of Environmental Quality (DEQ) again denied Mountain Valley Pipeline's (MVP) request for a water permit for its proposed Southgate natural gas pipeline project from Virginia to North Carolina.

-Officials at MVP were not immediately available for comment.
-On its website, MVP says construction of the 75-mile (121-kilometer), 0.4-billion cubic feet per day (bcfd) Southgate extension is targeted to start in 2021 for completion in 2022.
+"A conditional approval, as the state’s hearing officer recommended, would have satisfied the (DEQ's) concerns ... while meeting North Carolinians’ demand for natural gas," MVP Southgate said in response.

-One billion cubic feet is enough gas to supply about five million U.S. homes for a day.
+On its website, MVP says construction of the 75-mile (121-kilometer), 0.4-billion cubic feet per day (bcfd) Southgate extension was targeted to start in 2021 for completion in 2022.

 MVP has said it expects to complete the 303-mile, 2.0-bcfd mainline by the end of 2021.
 Many analysts, however, expect it will be delayed until 2022.